terisikk/janisbot4/janisbot4/api/README.md

 For developing new features to JanisBot that use QuoteAPI, you can use `quote_api.py` as an example.
 You can use the provided token for testing in local dev env, but keep in mind that the bot uses a production API key that has full CRUD permissions.

-Please do not commit API keys or endpoint urls directly to this public repository.
+> :warning: Please do not commit API keys or endpoint urls directly to this public repository!

 Use configuration files instead.
 The production config has for example the following useful items:

 * quote_api_token
 * quote_api_url